Chief experience officer: Responsibilities

 In a piece in UX Magazine, Lis Hubert said the goal of having a CXO is "to have someone responsible for curating and maintaining a holistic user-, business-, and technology-appropriate experience" at the C-level.
 Authors Claudia Fisher and Christine Vallaster state that a CXO or chief marketing officer is a good idea when "the brand is seen as a strategic driver of the organization."

 In Healthcare

-Howard Larkin states that in healthcare, the CXO is "responsible for making sure every aspect of a complex delivery system consistently meets basic patient and human needs" and what it calls "operationalizing the patient experience mission."
+Howard Larkin wrote that in healthcare, the CXO is "responsible for making sure every aspect of a complex delivery system consistently meets basic patient and human needs" and what it calls "operationalizing the patient experience mission."

 Perception of title

-In 2006 the New York Times discussed the role of the chief experience officer in the context of a number of other "unconventional" and "wacky" titles being created by Madison Avenue firms with the intent to "signal a realization by an advertiser or agency that in a rapidly changing marketing and media landscape, the time for the tried and true has come and gone".
+In 2006 the New York Times discussed the role of the chief experience officer in the context of a number of "unconventional" and "wacky" titles being created by Madison Avenue firms with the intent to "signal a realization by an advertiser or agency that in a rapidly changing marketing and media landscape, the time for the tried and true has come and gone".

-Management academics of the Wharton Business School have called the proliferation of roles in the C-Suite "Title Inflation".
+Management academics of the Wharton Business School have called the proliferation of roles in the C-Suite "Title Inflation."

-Corporate futurists Herman and Giola have warned about the "dangerous side effects" of "job title invention".
+Corporate futurists Herman and Giola have warned about the "dangerous side effects" of "job title invention."

+STLX, the 3,000 member Meetup group created for User Experience and Service Design professionals, holds an annual conference.
+In 2014 speaker Chris Feix, in his talk titled "Why UX #Fails", argued that any software company that doesn't demonstrate a C-Level investment in UX is doomed to fail.